dwave-examples/distributed-computing/README.md

 ## Modeling the Problem as a Graph

-To solve this problem, we build a graph or network model.
-Each operation for the overall computation is represented by a node or vertex in the graph, and an edge between nodes indicates that there is a dependency between two operations.
+To solve the problem of minimizing messaging between computers in a distributed computing system, we build a graph or network model.
+Each operation for the overall computation is represented by a node, or vertex, in the graph, and an edge between nodes indicates that there is a dependency between two operations.
-To minimize the number of messages passed, we would like to partition the operations amongst the available computers so that the number of edges going between computers (or partitions) is minimized.
+To minimize the number of messages passed, we would like to partition the operations amongst the available computers so that the number of messages between computers (or partitions) is minimized.
 Additionally, we would also like to balance the workload across our available computers by partitioning the operations evenly.